3mralaa159/Excel-Analysis/Sales Data Consolidation and Reporting Project/Readme.md

   - Generated a master sheet with accurate item names, monthly sales, and prices.
 ## Result
--The result was a clean, consolidated dataset that:
+- The result was a clean, consolidated dataset that:

   - Improved reporting efficiency and accuracy.
   - Provided a reusable structure for future monthly sales reports.